freezer333/ramapo/source/courses/cmps147/Fall_Th/index.md

 <hr class="print-page"/>

 ### Programming Examples
 The majority of modules will include several programming examples.
 The module’s video lecture will include a recording of the solution being developed.
-Source code for solutions to the programming examples is also provided on appiversity (and below).
+Source code for solutions to the programming examples is also provided on Moodle (and below).
 I highly recommend that you practice these examples without looking at the lecture videos or source code solutions as a method of preparing for the course’s exams.

 All programming example source code from the modules is found in [Programming Examples.zip](../ProgrammingExamples.zip)